 Does that make it right?
 Those of you reading this are primarily thinking “no, of course not.”
 Sadly that thought does not scratch the surface of some and the idea that protecting and celebrating age old celebrations should continue.
 The medical practices of 18th century England aren’t practiced still today, most would consider that barbaric.
 No now we use anaesthetics.
 To preserve culture though, one might argue to forgo anaesthetics, would you concur?
 Exactly.

-But there is another factor that some are neglecting to entertain as they colour their picket signs to march against the festival.
+But there is another factor that some are neglecting to entertain as they color their picket signs to march against the festival.
 Are we angry because these are our pets here in the west, and we’ve always cherished cute puppies?
 But then we’ll sit down and eat a mass-produced burger.
 Listen I’m against the festival as much as the next person (even more so, having lived in China) but I have a small issue with double standards.
 Let’s not get confused here, cruelty to animals of any species is plain cruelty.

 My point is simple.
 If you’re against the Yulin Dog Festival, be against the mass farming of chickens and cows too.
 Don’t let me catch you crying your eyes out for a starving puppy, but then laughing over a pile of chicken nuggets.